Ethereum has its own Turing-complete programming language for smart contracts.

 Which is better?

 This is a hard question due to the nature that surrounds the reasons for the fork.
 If you believe in an immutable blockchain not to be modified under any circumstances when nothing was wrong with the blockchain, currency or protocol, Ethereum Classic is suited to you in terms of ethical considerations.
 In monetary and investment situations Ethereum Classic is priced lower than Ethereumand its current market should be considered before investing.
 It works to execute smart contracts as the system was intended to do.
-This followed the rule of the blockchain being immutable no matter what happens, as there was no fault with the blockchain or the Ethereum protocol.
+This followed the rule of the blockchain is immutable no matter what happens, as there was no fault with the blockchain or the Ethereum protocol.

-Ethereum is good if you feel that the fork was the right thing to do to deprive the hacker of his funds, at the expense of modifying the blockchain based on consensus decision.
-Its current investment price stands higher than Ethereum Classic.
+Ethereum is good if you feel that the fork was the right thing to do to deprive the hacker of his funds, at the expense of modifying the blockchain-based on a consensus decision.
+Its current investment price stands higher than the Ethereum Classic.
 It functions as intended for smart contracts, and potentially with a higher security margin due to more hashing power, but the community is more likely to potentially try forking again in the future should a similar situation arise, so is the blockchain immutable in this case? (if it grew with plenty of separate nodes with large hash power, it would be much harder to manipulate, at the time of the fork over 90% of the mining power was from major mining pools so only a few nodes, even though the number of miners was much higher).
 The fork did, however, return lost money to investors, so this aspect should be considered in your decisions.
 Would they bail a large contract out again?
 Or is it just a one-off?
 Not enough information exists on this issue, but this should also be considered.

 Based on the above, careful research should be done when you decide which coin to invest in.
 Both are present for their own reasons, and you should consider both your financial and ethical stance and beliefs and then choose the version of Ethereum you would like to support.
 The forked Ethereum holds the higher price so looks like the more promising investment at present, but there are many factors which should be considered, and due to the volatile nature of such a market, never invest what you cannot afford to lose and the situation is liable to change with little notice.
 This article has been written from an impartial stance.
 Both Ethereum and Ethereum classic nodes have different views on what the consensus rules should be and act accordingly.
 Ethereum nodes reject Ethereum Classic blockchain entries, and vice-versa.